kusumachalasani/autotune-1/design/MonitoringModeAPI.md

 Update metric results using input JSON as follows.
 For a more detailed guide, see [Update results](/design/UpdateResults.md)

-**NOTE:** The update to results of a particular experiment should follow Time Series Order to get valid recommendations.

-**Eg:** after updating the results for time stamp `2022-01-23T18:25:43.511Z` you cannot add results previous to that timestamp

 * Mandatory parameters in the input JSON:
  ```
  cpuUsage, memoryUsage, memoryRSS